 Baculite Mesa near Pueblo, Colorado is just the place for easy finding of the remains of ancient sea life.
 The fossil-loaded location was easy to find, easy to get to, and, most importantly, easy for picking up lots of marine fossils.
 Being novice rock-hounders, a spot where the fossils reveal themselves with little effort inspires us to keep up the search.

 The baculite is a now-extinct sea creature that lived in many areas around the world during the late Cretaceous Period.
 It was a mollusk belonging to the class Cephalopoda and had tentacles that grew out of its head. (cephalo: “head” + poda: “feet”) This ammonite had the typical curled shell in its early life.
 When it grew older the shell straightened out.
+The image at right is bacculite fossil fragments.

 During the Cretaceous Period, the western US was covered by an inland sea commonly referred to as the Pierre Seaway.
 The rock layer formed from this period is known as the Pierre Shale.
 Baculite Mesa has a nice layer of this grey to tan shale exposed all around it.